Rod Dubitsky - Executive Director

-Dana joined the Financial Inclusion Forum in 2020 as its first Executive Director.
-In this capacity, she leads the organization’s executive function from strategy to execution with support from the Board of Directors.
+Rod joined the Financial Inclusion Forum in 2020 as its Executive Director.
+In this capacity, he leads the organization’s executive function from strategy to execution with support from the Board of Directors.

 Prior to 2007, Paul worked as an auditor and management consultant with PwC, and in various commercial finance roles in logistics, advertising, and retail.